 Lawn Care Tips that Affect Stormwater

-Using these tactics, when it rains, there will be less stormwater runoff, resulting in fewer chemicals flowing into the City’s storm drain system.
-This will translate into fewer pollutants that go into Minneapolis lakes, rivers and streams.
+If you utilize these tactics, there will be less stormwater runoff after it rains, resulting in fewer chemicals flowing into the City’s storm drain system.
+This will translate into fewer pollutants that go into Minneapolis lakes, rivers and creeks.
 The following websites have more information on lawn care:

-- For information on benefits and types of native plants for your garden, see the Minnesota Department of Natural Resources Landscaping with Native Plants website
+- For information on benefits and native plant types for your garden, see the Minnesota Department of Natural Resources Landscaping with Native Plants website